pensopay/woocommerce-pensopay/README.txt

 3. If WooCommerce Subscriptions is used, the required minimum version is >= 5.0

 == Changelog ==
+= 7.1.7 =
+* Change plugin name to pensopay Payments and update translations, texts to comply with trademark requirements.
+* Bump tested up to versions.

 = 7.1.6 =
 * Fix: Register in time for newer woocommerce checkout blocks